The Logic of Counting Query Answers: Main theorems

-The treewidth of a prenex pp-formula $\phi$, denoted $\tw(\phi)$, is defined as the treewidth of the graph of $\phi$.
-The following notions are adapted from~\cite{ChenMengel15-pp-icdt,ChenMengel16-ep-classification-arxiv}.
+The treewidth of a prenex pp-formula $\phi$, denoted here by $\tw(\phi)$, is defined as the treewidth of the graph of $\phi$.
+The following notions are adapted from~\cite{ChenMengel15-pp-icdt,ChenMengel16-pods-ep-counting}.
 Let $(\rela, S)$ be a prenex pp-formula with graph $G$.
-An \emph{$\exists$-component} of $(\rela, S)$ is a graph of the form $G[V']$ where there exists $V \subseteq A$ that is a connected component of $G[A \setminus S]$ and $V'$ is the union of $V$ with all vertices in $S$ having an edge to $V$.
-Define $\contract(\rela, S)$ to be the graph on vertices $S$ obtained by starting from $G[S]$ and adding an edge between any two vertices that appear together in an $\exists$-component of $(\rela, S)$.\footnote{ Note that in previous articles~\cite{ChenMengel15-pp-icdt,ChenMengel16-ep-classification-arxiv}, this graph was defined in terms of the core of the given formula. } A \emph{core} of $(\rela, S)$ is a prenex pp-formula $(c(\rela),S)$ where $c$ is an $\rela$-endomorphism fixing each $s \in S$ that has minimum image size; by $c(\rela)$, we mean the structure with universe $c(A)$ and where $R^{c(\rela)} = \{ c(t) ~|~ t \in R^{\rela} \}$; here, $c(t)$ denotes the tuple obtained by applying $c$ to each entry of $t$.
-It is known that any core of a prenex pp-formula $\phi$ is logically equivalent to $\phi$~\cite{ChandraMerlin77-optimal}.
-We speak of \emph{the core} of a pp-formula, as it is unique up to isomorphism; this follows from the basic theory of cores~\cite{HellNesetril92-core}.
+An \emph{$\exists$-component} of $(\rela, S)$ is a graph of the form $G[W']$ where there exists $W \subseteq A$ that is a connected component of $G[A \setminus S]$ and $W'$ is the union of $W$ with all vertices in $S$ having an edge to $W$.
+Define $\contract(\rela, S)$ to be the graph on vertices $S$ obtained by starting from $G[S]$ and adding an edge between any two vertices that appear together in an $\exists$-component of $(\rela, S)$.\footnote{ Note that in previous articles~\cite{ChenMengel15-pp-icdt,ChenMengel16-pods-ep-counting} this graph was defined in terms of the core of the given formula. } \begin{example} Let $\phi(u_1, u_2, u_3, u_4)$ be the pp-formula